Budgeting

 Educational content only — not financial advice

-By The Money Decoded Research Team · Last updated May 10, 2026 · 8 min read
+By Tapabrata Biswas · Last updated May 10, 2026 · 8 min read

 An illustration of a paycheck with a savings transfer happening before bills are paid

+"A part of all you earn is yours to keep."
+That sentence, written in 1926 by George Clason in The Richest Man in Babylon, articulated the pay-yourself-first principle a hundred years before automatic bank transfers made it nearly frictionless.
 Most people who try to save what's left after paying their bills end up saving very little.
-The reason is not lack of discipline — it's order.
+The reason isn't lack of discipline — it's order.
 Whatever sits in checking at the end of the month tends to get spent, and the savings line gets whatever the discretionary categories don't claim.
-Pay yourself first inverts that order: savings comes first, and the rest of the budget is built around what remains.

 What is the pay yourself first method?